Find Grad Schools

 50% Women

 Northwestern University is the 2nd most popular school in the nation for students seeking a doctor's degree in systems theory.
 Roughly 22,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $64,887 per year, while in-state graduate students, on average, pay $52,698 per year.
+The average in-state tuition for full-time undergraduates is $62,391 per year, while in-state graduate students, on average, pay $51,869 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in systems theory from Northwestern.
-Of these students, 50% were women and 17% were members of underrepresented racial-ethnic groups.
+About 50% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 4 Yearly Graduations

 The University of Tennessee - Knoxville is the 3rd most popular school in the nation for students seeking a doctor's degree in systems theory.
-Roughly 30,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,332 per year, while in-state graduate students, on average, pay $11,468 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in systems theory from UT Knoxville.
+About 100% of this group were women, and 67% were students from an underrepresented racial-ethnic group.

 #4